hipaa compliant forms

 5. Only integrate with HIPAA-compliant software

 Organizations must be aware of the risks associated with third-party software that has access to medical data.
 These digital technologies can include patient scheduling tools, EMR/EHR systems, patient engagement platforms, or data collection and web form platforms.
-Unless otherwise stated, software is not HIPAA compliant by default, so it’s important that your organization audits all third party tools with access to ePHI for HIPAA compliance.
+Unless otherwise stated, the software is not HIPAA compliant by default, so it’s important that your organization audits all third-party tools with access to ePHI for HIPAA compliance.

 >> Download the HIPAA Compliance Checklist <<